 - Maximum 70% LTV for 2- to 4-unit properties such as a duplex or triplex.

 - Adjustable-rate mortgages must have LTVs of 65% for one unit and 60% for 2 to 4-unit.

-The process of cash-out refinancing for real estate investors is generally the same as it is for primary homeowners.
+The cash-out refinance process for real estate investors is generally the same as it is for primary homeowners.

-If you need a refresher, here’s a few common reasons why it’s difficult to get a loan.
+If you need a refresher, here are a few common reasons why it’s difficult to get a loan.

 However, real estate investors need to follow certain steps.

 Step 1: Proper Documentation